rcazzara/seldovia/_people/Cemetery_Other_Balashoff_Members_In_The_Seldovia_City.md

 time of his death, She died May 4, 1962, and is also interred here.

 **Mikkell/Mike Balashoff**, born November 10, 1910, died in 1967, was
-the son of Mike Sr. **Virginia Sorokovikoff Balashoff** , wife of Mike Balashoff, Jr. (1918-July 7, 1946) The three infant children of Mike and Virginia Balashoff are also interred in the Seldovia City Cemetery
+the son of Mike Sr.Â **Virginia Sorokovikoff Balashoff** , wife of Mike Balashoff, Jr.Â (1918-July 7, 1946) The three infant children of Mike and Virginia Balashoff are also interred in the Seldovia City Cemetery

 > **Steve Balashoff** (2/9/1941-2/9/1941),